jamescourtney/FlatSharp/README.md

 - [Write-Through -- update buffers in place](samples/Example14-WriteThrough/)

 ### Internals
 FlatSharp works by generating subclasses of your data contracts based on the schema that you define.
-That is, when you attempt to deserialize a ```MonsterTable``` object, you actually get back a subclass of ```MonsterTable```, which has properties defined in such a way as to index into the buffer, according to the deserialization mode specified (greedy, lazy, etc).
+That is, when you attempt to deserialize a `MonsterTable` object, you actually get back a subclass of `MonsterTable`, which has properties defined in such a way as to index into the buffer, according to the deserialization mode specified (greedy, lazy, etc).

 ### Security
 Serializers are a common vector for security issues.
 FlatSharp takes the following approach to security:
 - All core operations are overflow-checked
-- No unsafe code (with the exception of the Unsafe package)
+- No unsafe code
 - No IL generation
 - Use standard .NET libraries for reading and writing from memory